ese-msc/c-primer/_sources/part_two/01_datatypes.md

 ## Scope, declarations, definitions & initialization

 Where Python lets its objects switch between types as needed by the program at run time, C-like languages make programmers state the type of a variable name when first used.
-This type which cannot be changed as long as that variable is accessible by that name.
+This type cannot be changed as long as that variable is accessible by that name.
 The limits of accessibility of a variable is sometimes called its "scope", and is frequently defined as the narrowest `{  }` block the variable is exposed in (which operates something like the whitespace blocks in Python).
 This means that code like

 ```c++
 int main() {